Follow along with the senior as he blogs about the Gopher's experience in Hawaii!

 Ryan Purdy joined the Gopher Swimming staff in 2011, and is currently serving his second stint at the U of M, after beginning his collegiate coaching career as a volunteer assistant with the Minnesota women's program beginning in 2005.
-While he has been on staff, the team has won five Big Ten Women’s Team Championships (2008, and 2012-15), as well as achieving a Top Ten NCAA team finish twice with the Women's team in 2013 and 2014.
+While he has been on staff, the team has won five Big Ten Women's Team Championships (2008, and 2012-15), as well as achieving a Top Ten NCAA team finish twice with the Women's team in 2013 and 2014.
+Concluding the 2014-15 season, Purdy was promoted to Senior Assistant Coach of both the men's and women's teams.

 Since rejoining the Gopher staff in 2011, Purdy has been the primary coach of the Distance Group, and a Middle Distance group.
 He has also served as the program's recruiting coordinator.
 In 2012 Purdy's group produced a Big Ten Individual Champion when Hannah Whitehead won the 200 Freestyle.
 Since 2011, he has coached four different individual qualifiers to the NCAA Championship meet.
 In addition, Purdy was the primary coach to Jessica Plant, a Three-Time NCAA All-American from 2012-2015.